abhirampai/my_blog/src/_blogs/how_to_create_a_code_executor_using_ruby_and_docker.md

 )
 ```

-Now we have the setup that can run program in ruby, python, c, cpp, java, c# and rust.
+With this setup, you can now execute programs written in Ruby, Python, C, C++, Java, C#, and Rust using Docker containers.

 ## Conclusion
-In this blog we saw how to create a simple code executor using ruby and docker.
+In this blog post, we demonstrated how to create a simple code executor using Ruby and Docker.

-For the complete code head over to this [Github Repo](https://github.com/abhirampai/code-executor-ruby)
+For the complete code visit the [Github Repo](https://github.com/abhirampai/code-executor-ruby)